 At a Glance

-Prototype testing consists of sharing prototypes or wireframes with participants to view on their desktop or mobile device to assess the viability of a design during the development cycle.
+Prototype testing consists of sharing prototypes or wireframes with contributors to view on their desktop or mobile device to assess the viability of a design during the development cycle.
 Read more on how to get started.

 Prototype Testing with UserTesting

-Your prototype can range from a static image to a fully functional test app/site, and it will need to be shared with study participants.
-Once your prototype is ready, determine which research methodology will be best for your study.
+Your prototype can range from a static image to a fully functional test app or site.
+Once you are ready to test, determine which research methodology will be best for your study.

-We recommend that you use Dropbox to share static images on mobile devices as it does not require login credentials to view the file.
-For more information about unreleased app testing check out these articles for iOS and Android.
+Once your prototype is ready, place a link to it in the “Starting URL” field of the order form or within the first task of the test.
+We recommend that you use Dropbox to share static images on mobile devices as this hosting service does not require login credentials to view the file.

 Need more information?
-Read these related articles.
+Read these related articles: